 Describe the eligibility criteria subjects must meet to be in the study.
 Include a rationale for subject selection based on review of gender or ethnic categories particular to the research area being studied and a rationale/justification for any exclusions based on race or ethnicity.
-Justify the following restrictions if applicable: age, gender ethnicity and race, socioeconomic status, enrollment restrictions based on childbearing status and pregnancy and other disparities that may impact on enrollment.
+Justify the following restrictions if applicable: age, gender, ethnicity, race, and socioeconomic status.
+Include enrollment restrictions based on childbearing status, pregnancy, and other disparities that may impact on enrollment if they apply.
 The distribution of men and women should be equitable so they equally share the benefits and the burden of the research.
 Therefore, provide justification in terms of scientific contraindications for unequal distribution of one gender.

 8.6 Describe the records you intend to review.